-Given that they have a similar deep purple color and appearance, many people think they’re different names for the same fruit.
+Given that they have a similar deep purple color and appearance, many people think that black raspberries and blackberries are different names for the same fruit.

 However, they’re two distinct fruits.
-Keep reading to learn the difference..
+Keep reading to learn the difference.

-However, the two fruits have distinct flavor profiles, with blackberries being more tart, while black raspberries are sweeter.
+Blackberries and black raspberries are often mistaken for each other because of their similar appearance.
+However, the two fruits have distinct flavor profiles: blackberries are more tart, while black raspberries — like red raspberries — are sweeter.

 It’s hard to tell them apart when they’re on the vine.
 Blackberries may be thornier than black raspberries, but thornless blackberries also exist.